 The evolution of the Web

-The term Web 3.0 hints at an ambitious vision for the future of the Web, but it’s also an acknowledgement that this vision describes the latest chapter in a journey that’s been going on for over 30 years.
+The term Web 3.0 hints at an ambitious vision for the future of the Web, but it’s also an acknowledgment that this vision describes the latest chapter in a journey that’s been going on for over 30 years.
 So in order to understand why Web 3.0 could be such a big deal, we need to take a look at the evolution of the Web, from its humble beginnings through its rise as a platform for online services to becoming a key part of our everyday lives.

 The invention of the Web in 1989 was a landmark moment in history that brought us a new way to transfer information across computer networks.
 However, the earliest iterations of the Web were static, meaning that they could support mostly passive consumption of information by users.
 Together with the limited Internet connectivity at the time, the static nature of the Web would prompt people to downplay the importance of the invention for years.
 However, its potential did not remain hidden for too long.